 - 12.4.
 Members of the public may ask questions at meetings of the Full Council, Cabinet, Committees and Sub-Committees of the Council.
-The protocol for questions is as follows: - 12.4.1.
-Ssubject to the requirements of this Protocol, a member of the public who lives or works in the area of the Council may submit a written question to the Leader of the Council, a Portfolio Holder or the Chair of the Council or of a Committee of the Council; - 12.4.2. aA person wishing to ask a question shall submit the question in writing which must be received by the Monitoring Officer or their nominated representative four clear working days before the meeting at which it is to be asked.
+The protocol for questions is as follows: - 12.4.1. subject to the requirements of this Protocol, a member of the public who lives or works in the area of the Council may submit a written question to the Leader of the Council, a Portfolio Holder or the Chair of the Council or of a Committee of the Council: - 12.4.2. a person wishing to ask a question shall submit the question in writing which must be received by the Monitoring Officer or their nominated representative four clear working days before the meeting at which it is to be asked.
 The person's name and address must be included.
-In calculating this period the date of the meeting and date of submission are to be excluded; - 12.4.3. aA question at Council shall relate to Council business, shall not exceed 100 words in length and shall be so framed as to elicit information rather than make a statement; - 12.4.4. aA question at a Committee, Sub-Committee or at the Cabinet shall relate to an item on the agenda of the meeting at which the question is asked and shall not exceed 100 words in length; - 12.4.5. aAt Ffull Council no member of the public may ask more than four guestions in any one Municipal Year; - 12.4.6. qQuestions shall be provided to Councillors electronically prior to the commencement of the meeting and hard copies made available for members of the public attending the meeting.
-No discussion shall be allowed upon questions or answers; - 12.4.7. the person asking the question may attend the meeting to read out their question or nominate another person to read out the question on their behalf, and to hear the answer.
-If someone is unable to attend and fails to nominate someone to attend on their behalf, the question will not be read out, but will be responded to by way of written answer; - 12.4.8. ilf questions are unsuitable in form, frivolous, defamatory, derogatory or relate to a matter which the Council would be likely to consider in the absence of the press and public, the Chair shall have the right to rule the question out of order; - 12.4.9. iIn exceptional cases members of the public who do not live or work in the administrative area of the Council but who are directly affected by a decision or potential decision of the Council can submit a question in accordance with the above protocol.
-In such cases, the Monitoring Officer will determine the validity or otherwise of the question in consultation with the appropriate Chair;.
+In calculating this period the date of the meeting and date of submission are to be excluded; - 12.4.3. a question at Council shall relate to Council business, shall not exceed 100 words in length and shall be so framed as to elicit information rather than make a statement; - 12.4.4. a question at a Committee, Sub-Committee or at the Cabinet shall relate to an item on the agenda of the meeting at which the question is asked and shall not exceed 100 words in length; - 12.4.5. at Full Council no member of the public may ask more than four questions in any one Municipal Year;